 Letting Go of Fear and Embracing Connection

 Many single mothers hesitate to reach out due to fear of judgment or rejection.
-It’s common to feel anxious about making new friends, but building a happy single parent life means embracing vulnerability and connection.
+It’s common to feel anxious about making new friends, but building a happy single-parent life means embracing vulnerability and connection.

 If you worry about being judged for your circumstances, remember that most parents in the same boat understand your challenges.
 They are likely just as eager to connect as you are!